shitohana/broozelix/README.md

 ## 🛠 Installation

-You can install **broozelix** with a single command using the provided installation script.
-No need to clone the repository manually.
+You can install **broozelix** with a single command using the provided installation script. **No need to clone the repository manually**.

 ### ✅ Prerequisites